rvizzz/subdivide_animate/README.md

     -h, --help  show this help message and exit

-    -a [1, 2]        subdivision algorithm to visualize
+    -a [1, 2, 3]     subdivision algorithm to visualize

               	Subdivision algorithms:

               		1: Catmull-Clark

               		2: Doo-Sabin

+                    3: Midedge

     -d D        number of subdivisions to animate